MoeinT/fast-api/kafka/README.md

 We passed the ```-property parse.key=true``` argument to specify that the message is associated with a key, and the ```-property key.separator=:``` argument to specify that the key and the value are separated with a semi-column.
 **NOTE -** In order to producer the messages randomly to all partitions, use the ```--producer-property partitioner.class=org.apache.kafka.clients.proer.RoundRobinPartitioner``` argument.
 This will not be useful in production, but it allows you to observe how multiple consumers in a consumer group would read from all partitions.

-- Consumer groups are an import concepts in Kafka for scaling the read operations.
-Multiple consumer groups can be set up to read from multiple partitions in a kafka topic.
-Here are a few details about the consumer group CLI commands:
+- Consumer groups are an important concept in Kafka for scaling the read operations.
+Multiple consumers can be set up within a group to read from multiple partitions in a kafka topic.
+Use the below command to get a list of consumer groups:
 ```
 kafka-consumer-groups --list --bootstrap-server <server_name>
 ```